apterousteen/Game-Guess-My-Number/README.md

 # Game "Guess My Number"
 A game where you can guess a random number between 1 and 20
+Finished Oct 12, 2022

 ## **Shortcuts:**
 **Space** - again